This article shows you how to further adjust the tiles of your print layout

 Each of these tile types has its own settings menu and offers different adjustment options:

-Header - this tile allows you to decide whether or not to display your company logo and the name and address of your building model.
+This tile allows you to decide whether or not to display your company logo and the name and address of your building model.
 The logo will only show up in the tile if one was uploaded to your Archilogic account.
 The address will only show up if the metadata of the model contains one.

-3D View - this tile allows you to choose between 4 different color styles for the 3D building model:
+This tile allows you to choose between 4 different color styles for the 3D building model:

 - Classic - The regular Archilogic color style you're used to